 Note: The annual lease value does not include the cost of gasoline.
 An employer can either determine the value of personal use based on the fair market value of gasoline, if it provides it, or at a rate of 5.5 cents per mile.
 If an employee doesn’t keep mileage records, the entire lease value, plus gasoline costs, is taxable to the employee.

-Attraction and Retention Tool
+Company Vehicle as an Attraction and Retention Tool